-Management initiates an observation based safety program in addition to the traditional program and spends more time on the production floor or the worksite "observing" for hazards with compliance in mind.
+Management initiates an observation based safety program in addition to the traditional program and spends more time on the production floor or the worksite "observing" for at risk activity and hazards with compliance in mind.
 Concern for compliance is at the forefront of their minds and more adequate record keeping becomes a priority.
 Management drives the improvement process.
 There is little to no employee involvement at this stage because the observations are performed by management employees.